-Nearly every business is IT-reliant these days, and the proliferation of systems and software means just keeping on top of the updates can be a full-time task.
+Today, almost all businesses are IT-reliant and the proliferation of systems and software means keeping on top of the updates can be a full-time task.
 Ensuring that components (actual and virtual) interact reliably makes the quality of your IT infrastructure management a critical risk factor for many businesses.

-With an increase in cyber-attacks of 20% year on year and the sophistication of those attacks increasing all the time, cybersecurity is a prime reason for IT systems being managed and monitored.
+An estimated 70% of cyber-attacks are specifically targeted towards small businesses, with almost half of small companies have already experienced a cyber-attack.
+Cybersecurity is a prime reason for IT systems being managed and monitored.
 Many industries, defence and aerospace amongst them now have specific cybersecurity compliance as part of the price of entry.
 Understanding and implementing those requirements is a key role for an IT service provider.

 Keeping the updates up to date is key to the successful operation of any IT system.
 Having a schedule of planned maintenance and optimisation means that your key team members can rely on the system working, without waiting hours for a new update to install.
 The out of hours service provided by an IT management service will ensure that your system is guarded against any problems that may arise around the clock.